kkipngenokoech/100_days_of_code/DJANGO/news/README.md

 2. ## using mixin
-LoginRequiredMixin - it restricts access only to logged-in users we import this method in our [view](./articles/views.py), and add it to the left of our CreateView in our ArticleCreateView so that it first checks if the LoginRequiredMixin for login authorization. so when we want to add a new article, it redirects us to the login template
+LoginRequiredMixin - it restricts access only to logged-in users we import this method in our [view](./articles/views.py), and add it to the left of our CreateView in our ArticleCreateView so that it first checks if the LoginRequiredMixin for login authorization.
+    from django.contrib.auth.mixins import LoginRequiredMixin so when we want to add a new article, it redirects us to the login template

+3. ## update/delete view
+the act of updating and deleting views as by now, is restricted to logged in users now, but we need to restrict that further for the authors only. we need to first check if the author is the same person currently logged in. we are going to import the PermissionDenied which will enable use the dispatch() methods.
+    from django.core.exceptions import PermissionDenied